 md.
 Henry Levi EmeryMary Percy Wadleigh (1867-1894)

 John married first to Helen Mar.
 Parker on December 27, 1860 in Hill, Merrimack Co., New Hampshire 5.
-She was born on November 30, 1838 in Hill, Merrimack Co., New Hampshire 5 and died on October 9, 1862 in Hill, Merrimack Co., New Hampshire 5.Father: John Wadleigh John was raised in a rural New England town where his family were farmers and were faithful members of the First Baptist Church in Sanbornton.
-Living in an environment like this, John decided to do what many young New England men of the time did: move out west.
+She was born on November 30, 1838 in Hill, Merrimack Co., New Hampshire 5 and died on October 9, 1862 in Hill, Merrimack Co., New Hampshire 5.Father: John Wadleigh John was raised in Sanbornton where his family farmed and were faithful members of the First Baptist Church.
 In 1850, 21-year old John was living at home with his parents where he was working on the farm and listed as having attended school that year.
 Clearly, he must have already been pursuing some kind of higher education or vocation other than farming.
-Some two years later, at the age of 23, John acquired a daguerrean saloon (something of a traveling photographic studio) and commenced his short career as a traveling photographer.
-Over the next eight years, he visited many towns in New Hampshire and even went as far as Illinois, where he worked for a year or two.
-In about 1860, John was done being a photographer and moved back to New Hampshire to engage in other pursuits.
-He moved to the town of Hill, New Hampshire (near Sanbornton), where he opened a business as a merchant of friction matches.
+About two years later, at the age of 23, John acquired a daguerrean saloon (basically a traveling photographic studio) and commenced his short career as a traveling photographer.
+Over the next eight years, he visited many towns in New Hampshire and even went as far as Illinois, where he worked for a year or two 5.
+By the late 1850s, John ended his career as a photographer and moved back to New Hampshire to engage in other pursuits.
+In about 1860 he moved to Hill, New Hampshire (near Sanbornton), where he opened a business as a merchant of friction matches 5.

-Mother: Sally TaylorNot long after moving to Hill, 31-year old John fell in love with and became engaged to a young woman from the town, Helen Parker, who was 9 years his junior.
-They were married in Hill in 1860.
-Their brief, childless marriage was summed up with the statement that Helen "made home happy."
+Mother: Sarah "Sally" TaylorNot long after moving to Hill, 31-year old John met and married a young woman named Helen Parker, who lived in town.
+Their brief, childless marriage was summed up with the statement that Helen "made home happy" 5.
 Sadly she died in 1862, at the age of 23, not quite 2 years after their marriage.
 (John must have dearly loved his first wife.
 After his remarriage, he named his first daughter after her.
 He also remained close with Helen's parents.)
-It can be understandable that John was heartbroken with the death of his young wife.
-At that time, he sold or abandoned his business in Hill and returned to his hometown of Sanbornton, where he probably lived with his brother Daniel on the family farm.
-John apparently found solace for his grief in the form of a young woman named Abbie Tilton, the daughter of the local Baptist minister.
-They were a well-matched couple and were married in 1864, probably by her father Rev. Jeremiah Tilton at the First Baptist Church of Sanbornton.
+John was undoubtedly heartbroken by the death of his young wife.
+At about that time, he sold or abandoned his business in Hill and returned to his hometown of Sanbornton, where he probably lived with his brother Daniel on the family farm.
+John apparently found solace for his grief in the form of a young woman named Ruthena Tilton, the daughter of the local Baptist minister.
+They were married in 1864, by her father, Rev. Jeremiah Tilton, at the First Baptist Church of Sanbornton.

-John and Abbie farmed on the Wadleigh homestead of Sanbornton and continued to live in his parents' old house, where their first four children were born.
+John and Ruthena farmed on the Wadleigh homestead of Sanbornton and continued to live in his parents' old house, where their first four children were born.
 A non-contemporary caption on a photograph of their house indicated that it was abandoned in 1871.
-More than likely though, the year was 1877.
-At that time, John acquired a new chunk of land a short distance away (it was called the "Piper Place") and there erected an elegant farmhouse in 1878 (which is still standing to this day).
-John and Abbie were successful farmers and were also faithful members of the First Baptist Church of Sanbornton.
-A fifth child, Inez, was born to the couple in 1885 (since she was born 13 years after the next oldest child and John and Abbie were 56 and 42 respectively; the birth may have been something of an "accident.")
+More than likely though, the year was 1877 or 1878.
+At that time, John acquired a new chunk of land a short distance away (called the "Piper Place") and there erected an elegant farmhouse in 1877 5 or 1878 (this house, at 138 Brook Road, is still standing to this day).
+John and Ruthena were faithful members of the First Baptist Church of Sanbornton.
+A fifth child, Inez, was born to the couple in 1885.

 In about March of 1912, 83-year old John had a slight injury, but never fully recovered and his health worsened.
-He died at his home in Sanbornton on June 13, 1912, at the age of 83.
-His widow Abbie continued to live in the farmhouse until her health worsened so much that in 1928 she moved to Franklin, New Hampshire, to live with her daughter Inez.
+He died from the effects of the fall at his home in Sanbornton on June 13, 1912, at the age of 83 7.
+His widow continued to live in the house until her health worsened so much that in 1928 she moved to Franklin, New Hampshire, to live with their daughter Inez.
 She died there in 1929.

 They had no children.
 Helen was the daughter of Isaac T. and Mary M. (Fowler) Parker.
-Her parents retained a close relationship with John after his remarriage.John married second to Abigail Ruthena Tilton on October 9, 1864 in Sanbornton, Belknap Co., New Hampshire 5.
+Her parents retained a close relationship with John after his remarriage.John married second to Abigail Ruthena Tilton on October 9 5,39 or November 9 1,38,40, 1864 in Sanbornton, Belknap Co., New Hampshire.

 They had the following children: